-- Applicants must include a logic model with the application that graphically illustrates how the project's goals, objectives, and activities are interrelated to address the stated problem.
-The logic model must be included as a separate attachment and must include anticipated short- and long-term outcomes.
-Sample logic models are available at www.ojjdp.gov/grantees/pm/logic_models.html. - Applicants must describe the steps that will be taken to achieve the goals and objectives of the project, including activities outlined on page 6.
+- Applicants must describe the steps that will be taken to achieve the goals and objectives of the project, including activities outlined on page 5.
 They must convincingly document that the proposed project will be a statewide or tribal jurisdiction effort-that is, the goals, objectives, and deliverables are linked to improving outcomes for child and youth trafficking victims throughout the state or tribe.
 The strategy or project design must include the identification of a lead agency and a main point of contact within the lead agency to coordinate the effort.
 It must also contain a description of project phases, tasks, activities, staff responsibilities, interim deliverables, and final products. - Describe how victim safety and confidentiality will be ensured.
 Applications that propose activities that compromise victim safety and recovery may receive a deduction in points during the review process or may be eliminated from consideration entirely.
-See Activities that Compromise Victim Safety and Recovery on page 8. - Describe how the proposed project will be accessible to youth with disabilities, youth who are Deaf or hard of hearing, and youth with limited English proficiency.
+See "Activities That Compromise Victim Safety and Recovery" on page 9. - Describe how the proposed project will be accessible to youth with disabilities, youth who are Deaf or hard of hearing, and youth with limited English proficiency.
 Applicants and any partners should have in place policies and procedures promoting competent and linguistically appropriate services. - The project design and implementation plan must be supported by a separate time-task plan that delineates organizational responsibility for the activities to be completed and a schedule for the completion of the activities and the submission of finished products.
-In preparing the time-task plan, Gantt chart, or schedule, applicants should make certain that all project activities will occur within the proposed project period. - Applicants should describe how they will coordinate this project with existing antitrafficking efforts, including anti-trafficking task forces or multidisciplinary response teams that may be operating within the jurisdiction. - Applicant should describe how the perspective and input of human trafficking survivors have been or will be incorporated into the project design and implementation. - Category 1 Applicants should address how the state or tribe will ensure sustainability for the efforts established with this funding after the grant period ends.
+In preparing the time-task plan, Gantt chart, or schedule, applicants should make certain that all project activities will occur within the proposed project period. - Applicants should describe how they will coordinate this project with existing antitrafficking efforts, including anti-trafficking task forces or multidisciplinary response teams that may be operating within the jurisdiction, including a local, state, or regional ICAC Task Force and how any referrals from an ICAC Task Force will be screened and handled. - Applicant should describe how the perspective and input of human trafficking survivors have been or will be incorporated into the project design and implementation. - Applicants should address how the state or tribe will ensure sustainability for the efforts established with this funding after the grant period ends.